 In this case, the property owner would qualify for a $15,000 rehabilitation loan.
 In some cases, it may be necessary to increase the loan amount to 110% of the property value.
 This will be done with the discretion of the Housing Coordinator on a case-by-case basis.

-To print a brochure containing all the information outlined above, click here.
+To print a brochure containing all the information outlined above, click on Brochure.

 **HOW TO APPLY**

-Applications will be accepted in January 2017 from a selected neighborhood.
-You will be notified by mail if you are in this selected neighborhood.
-Click here to view a map of the neighborhood, and click here for the application.
-Applications from all other eligible households will be accepted March 20 through April 28, 2017.
+Applications are not currently being accepted.
+Applications will become available again in the Fall of 2020.
 Please check back then to apply.
 Applications will be made available on the website, on the first floor of City Hall across from the cashiers, and on the fifth floor of City Hall at the Customer Service area.
 Applications will be available during the application period only.